-Led by experienced, knowledgeable, and personable naturalists like David Herlocker, these hikes allow everyone in the family to get up-close-and-personal with insects, reptiles, spiders, birds, and other flora and fauna that call Marin County home.
+Led by experienced, knowledgeable, and personable naturalists, these hikes allow everyone in the family to get up-close-and-personal with insects, reptiles, spiders, birds, and other flora and fauna that call Marin County home.
 The programs are really fascinating and will make you look at our open spaces in a completely different way.

 If you haven't taken advantage of one of these programs yet, you should really think about doing so—after all, they're absolutely free to attend.
-Upcoming Nature for Kids outings for spring 2017 include exploring Stafford Lake on Thursday, April 13 and a visit to Indian Valley on Monday, May 29 (both in Novato).
+Upcoming Nature for Kids outings for winter and spring 2019 include a visit to Ignacio Valley Preserve on Tuesday, February 19, exploring wet weather wonders at Indian Valley Preserve on Sunday, March 10, and a walk through a springtime forest at Indian Tree Preserve on Monday, May 27.
 There is usually at least one Nature for Kids Hike per month; check their calendar for a complete schedule.

 All Nature for Kids outings begin at 10 am and last approximately three hours.
 For more information, visit the Marin County Parks website.
-You can also contact David Herlocker for questions at (415) 893-9508 or email@example.com.
+You can also contact Shannon Burks for questions at (415) 893-9520 or email@example.com.